Pediatric Nursing and Private Duty Nursing at Home in SW Fort Worth/Burleson TX

 What happens if my child's nurse is sick or unavailable?

-Does BrightStar Care accept STAR Kids Medicaid for pediatric nursing?
+Does BrightStar Care accept STAR Kids Medicaid for pediatric private duty nursing?

-We work with families to verify and utilize available Medicaid benefits, including STAR Kids managed care coverage and MDCP Waiver benefits, for qualifying pediatric private duty nursing services.
+We work with families to verify and utilize available Medicaid benefits, including STAR Kids managed care coverage and MDCP Waiver benefits, for qualifying pediatric private duty nursing services in SW Fort Worth and Burleson TX.
 Coverage depends on the child's diagnosis, level of care need, and the specific managed care organization administering the STAR Kids plan.
-Our billing team handles authorization and ongoing documentation requirements.
+Our billing team handles the authorization process and ongoing documentation requirements.

-What clinical training do BrightStar Care pediatric nurses have?
+What clinical training do pediatric private duty nurses have?

 BrightStar Care nurses are licensed by the Texas Board of Nursing, background-checked, and clinically screened before any placement.
-Pediatric and private duty nurses working with technology-dependent children have verified competencies in ventilator management, tracheostomy care, feeding tube management, seizure protocols, and other relevant clinical skills specific to each child's needs.
+Pediatric and private duty nurses working with technology-dependent children have verified competencies in ventilator management, tracheostomy care, feeding tube management, seizure protocols, and other skills specific to each child's diagnosis.
 All nursing staff operate under the supervision of our Registered Nurse Director of Nursing.

 Can BrightStar Care help with the NICU-to-home transition for a premature infant?

 Yes.
-This is one of the most important services we provide.
 Our clinical team coordinates with hospital discharge planners at area facilities, conducts a home readiness assessment, trains parents on monitors and equipment, and ensures skilled nursing is in place from the first night home.
-The transition from a NICU to a home environment is a high-risk period — having a nurse present provides an essential safety net for the family and the infant.
+The transition from a NICU to a home environment is a high-risk period — having a licensed nurse present provides an essential safety net for the family and the infant.
+This is one of the most important services we provide for families in Burleson and SW Fort Worth.